Skip to Content

 Find out more about the Postgraduate Diploma in Science and Technology parent structure

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
-If you complete the programme at a satisfactory level you may be able to proceed to the Masters of Science (Conservation Biology).
-If so, credits you have gained through this qualification may be credited to the masters programme.
+If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Conservation Biology).
+If so, credits you have gained through this qualification may be credited to the master's programme.

 You will learn to address real conservation management problems.
 You will work in a small-group setting and engage with staff of conservation agencies who are working, on the ground, to save our endangered native species.

 You will have the opportunity to take part in multiple field projects – you will experience the reality of conservation work in New Zealand, all before you graduate.
 This gives you an advantage with potential employers.

 Or you may choose to work on primarily analytical projects as part of your study, such as modelling population dynamics or ecosystems.
 Or you can focus on lab projects, involving genetic analysis, physiology, or post-mortem work.

 Let our experts help you develop your own expertise.
 You will learn from highly-skilled internationally-recognised and active researchers in conservation and related areas, with a huge depth of knowledge and experience.
 Massey has strong research programmes in wildlife management, conservation genetics, and freshwater ecosystem management.

 You will also be able to take advantage of Massey’s expertise across the sciences.
 We have a wide and relevant group of expertise within the university, from fundamental sciences like microbiology and biochemistry, to agriculture, ecology, zoology and environmental management.